-Offered as a correspondence course only.
 Emphasizes principles, techniques, form, and style in writing.
+Prerequisite: Written composition course completed.

 ENGL311 English Literature I (3)

 Surveys a selection of literary masterpieces from Anglo-Saxon origins through the Middle Ages and the English Renaissance to the Restoration and eighteenth century.